KaveIO/KaveToolbox/README.md

 Only bash as a default shell is supported at the moment, users with a different default have reported many problems.

+Warning: Ubuntu16 has issues with pygsl and ROOT installation at the moment.
+Ubuntu16 not yet supported.
+Please get in touch if you would like to make enquiries about this.

 Introduction:
 ---------